 If you are in the market for some of those top notch binoculars, make sure to check out our review comparing the Swarovski SLC vs Meopta Meostar vs Vortex Razor HD binoculars.
 We dive deep into the performance differences of those three pairs of binoculars.

 Looking for a spotting scope?
-Don’t miss our MONSTER SPOTTING SCOPE REVIEW project where we put 19 of the best spotting scopes out there side by side!
+Check out our MASSIVE SPOTTING SCOPE REVIEW where we put 19 of the best spotting scopes side by side!
+Also, make sure to check out our MONSTER 26 BINOCULAR REVIEW.
+We lined up 26 pairs of the best binoculars we could find and tested them side by side!

 Bushnell Forge 15×56 Review: The Specs